basecamp/kamal/README.md

 group_wait: 30
 ```

-When `group_limit` is specified, containers will be started on, at most, `group_limit` hosts at once.
+When `group_limit` is specified, containers will be booted on, at most, `group_limit` hosts at once.
 MRSK will pause for `group_wait` seconds between batches.

-These settings only apply when starting containers (using `mrsk deploy`, `mrsk app boot` or `mrsk app start`).
+These settings only apply when booting containers (using `mrsk deploy`, or `mrsk app boot`).
 For other commands, MRSK continues to run commands in parallel across all hosts.

 ## Stage of development